 - The puncture site is covered to stop any bleeding.

 You will need to return to the office 6 to 24 hours later.
-At that time, you will have a nuclear medicine scan to see if white blood cells have gathered in areas of your body where they would not be normally.
+At that time, you will have a nuclear scan to see if white blood cells have gathered in areas of your body where they would normally not be located.

 How to Prepare for the Test